kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 European Commission fine has its extra line in Google's/Alphabet's statement of income and I see it as quite fitting because like it or not this has become a recurring expense for Google.

 ### How many employees does Alphabet have?
-Let's look at the 5-year history of a number of Employees of Alphabet.
+Let's look at the 5-year history of a number of employees of Alphabet.
 It is growing significantly and as you can see it is growing this year in line with revenue growth.
 Which means so far no economy of scale happened for Google and its growth is very expensive.
 Again hard to see any reason why this trend should change any time soon.

 |                                 |  2014  |  2015   | 2016     | 2017    | 2018     | 2018 % Growth|
 |-------------------------------|------:|------:|------:|------:|------:|------:|